 The site itself measures approximately 6 meters by 6 meters and comprises of three walls.

-In the first phase of this project, Karen will be visiting Boston groups and venues to talk about the project, identify themes and stories and work with them to make some small mosaic sections.
+In the first phase of this project, Karen visited Boston groups and venues to talk about the project, identify themes and stories and work with them to make some small mosaic sections.

-In the workshops we will explore people’s personal and family stories, and we ask participants to bring photos for this.
-We will look at some history and heritage stories, think about the European context, cultural connections and make artworks/ collage/ texts.
+In the workshops we explored people’s personal and family stories, and we asked participants to bring photos for this.
+We looked at some history and heritage stories, thought about the European context, cultural connections and make artworks/ collage/ texts.

-Workshops will also be an experience of mosaic making, handling materials and looking at examples of ours and others work.
-Small mosaic sections will be made on fibre glass netting.
-We will also talk about the printed ceramic aspect and discuss design/ colour/ form and so on.
+Workshops were an experience of mosaic making, handling materials and looking at examples of ours and others work.
+Small mosaic sections were made on fibre glass netting.
+We also talked about the printed ceramic aspect and discuss design/ colour/ form.